 Temporary road closures may affect business activities in the nearby establishment.
-However, this impact is set to last only for the days road closure are required and therefore minimal.
+However, this impact is set to last only for the hours road closure is required and therefore temporary.

-Construction activities that require long duration of road closure will be utilize midnight hours as much as possible.
+- Construction activities that require long duration of road closure will utilize midnight hours as much as possible. - Road closure will allow access to the area by pedestrians as much as possible.